Updated: Aug 4

 Whether you have a persistent ache, are recovering from an injury or just want to maintain a strong core to stay healthy and flexible, Pilates is the exercise for you.

-Find out more and book yourself on a Pilates class at www.gemmapearcefitness.co.uk/pilates
+Find out more about Pilates workouts at www.gemmapearcefitness.co.uk